geoblacklight/geoblacklight.github.io/_posts/2015-11-17-open-in-cartodb.markdown

 <img src="/images/cartodb-github.jpg">

 You can checkout "Open in CartoDB" now in [EarthWorks](https://earthworks.stanford.edu/catalog/stanford-hq627gh2501) by viewing this Natural Earth dataset.
 We are interested in [hearing your feedback](https://groups.google.com/forum/#!forum/geoblacklight-working-group) about this.
-We've added this feature for all of the public datasets in EarthWorks.
+The "Open in CartoDB" feature is enabled for all of the public datasets in EarthWorks.

 <img src="/images/open-in-cartodb-button.jpg">